Knee Surgery Recovery

 Begin using 2 crutches (3 point support)

-- Operated leg and both crutches down at the same time
+Operated leg and both crutches down at the same time

-- Step though with un-operated leg
+Step through with un-operated leg

 Progress to 1 crutch (2 point support) as tolerated

-- Operated leg and opposite crutch down at the same time
+Operated leg and opposite crutch down at the same time

-- Step though with un-operated leg
+Step though with un-operated leg

 To navigate up and down stairs think GAS and SAG

-- Going up (GAS) – good leg, affected leg, sticks
+Going up (GAS) – good leg, affected leg, sticks

-- Going down (SAG) – sticks, affected leg, good leg
+Going down (SAG) – sticks, affected leg, good leg